NetBurner 3.5.8

 Time Zone Features

-The application includes predefined format strings for major US time zones:
+The world-clock table uses predefined POSIX format strings for the major US time zones:

 • Eastern Time (EST/EDT)